conectado/conectado-blog/content/sharing-io-resources.md

 This post is specifically about sharing mutable state in IO-bound applications.
 These kinds of applications benefit heavily from concurrency, meaning that tasks don't block the execution of the rest of the program while waiting for IO events to occur.
 To deal with this, we normally use async runtimes, and that's what I'll focus on.

-The most common way to achieve concurrency in an async runtime is to spawn new `Task`s to handle IO events. `Task` is a primitive provided by the async runtime that represents a unit of work.
-As IO events unblock this unit of work, it can then be scheduled on this thread or another to run concurrently with other `Task`s.
+The most common way to achieve concurrency in an async runtime is to spawn new `Task`s to handle IO events. `Task` is a primitive provided by async runtimes that represents a unit of work.
+As IO events unblock this unit of work, it can then be scheduled on the same thread or another to run concurrently with other `Task`s.

 There's a price to pay for that convenience; any `Future` that `Task` is meant to execute must be `'static` and possibly `'Send`.
 For the latter, it's only a requirement if it can be scheduled in different threads.
-This can be prevented by using constructs like `tokio::task::LocalSet`, although it can be a bit unwieldy, it will get rid of the `'Send` requirement.
+This can be prevented by using constructs like `tokio::task::LocalSet`; although it can be a bit unwieldy, it will get rid of the `'Send` requirement.
 However, `'static` is a much harder requirement to get rid of.

 `'static` is a requirement because the spawned `Future` can be run at any later time, even outliving the scope of the block that originally spawned it.
-There are two ways to meet this requirement and have a mutable state: either by using a structure with internal mutability to store state, or by having single ownership of the different pieces of state in different tasks and coordinating between them using channels.
+There are two ways to meet this requirement and have a mutable state: either by using a structure with internal mutability to store state or by having single ownership of the different pieces of state in different tasks and coordinating between them using channels.

 Another option could be to stop using `spawn` altogether and instead try to run all the futures in a single task.
-To achieve this there are functions available like `futures::future::select`, `futures::future::select_all`, or `tokio::select`, which indeed don't require `'static`.
+To achieve this, there are functions available like `futures::future::select`, `futures::future::select_all`, or `tokio::select`, which indeed don't require `'static`.
 Still, the `Future`s are themselves multiple units of work that exist at the same time; they can't share `&mut` references to the state.
 For that, again, you need structures with internal mutation.

 However, if we could segregate the IO futures from the state mutation, we could potentially have futures with no references to the shared state and a common block for handling the IO event for the future.
 That's the idea behind the reactor pattern.